vaporyjs/vaporyjs-testrpc/README.md

 * `-s` or `--seed`: Use arbitrary data to generate the HD wallet mnemonic to be used.
 * `-g` or `--gasPrice`: Use a custom Gas Price (defaults to 1)
 * `-l` or `--gasLimit`: Use a custom Gas Limit (defaults to 0x47E7C4)
-* `-f` or `--fork`: Fork from another currently running Ethereum client at a given block.
+* `-f` or `--fork`: Fork from another currently running Vapory client at a given block.
 Input should be the HTTP location and port of the other client, e.g. `http://localhost:8545`.
 You can optionally specify the block to fork from using an `@` sign: `http://localhost:8545@1599200`.
 * `--debug`: Output VM opcodes for debugging

 Special Options: